coppercash/Writing/_posts/2016-03-14-Getting-Addicted-to-an-Anime.md

 No information about them can be received anymore.

-All remained are the wonderful memories associated with them.
+All that remains are the wonderful memories associated with them.

 I understand what happened in the story was just a story.